spiker00t/ctf-writeups/2024/fcsc/ptsd/README.md

 }
 ```

 We can identify four steps: loading clients (status 2), establishing secure channels (status 3), checking clients health (status 4) and getting clients info (status 5).
 Status 6 should not be reached.
-Other statuses stops the server.
+Other statuses stop the server.

 ### Status 2 - Loading clients